AIO1/ECSPrimengTable/README.md

 - **variant**: Optional.
 Specifies the variant of the button.
 Can be `null` (default), `"text"`, or `"outlined"`.
 - **color**: Optional.
 The CSS class to apply for button styling.
 Example: `"p-button-success"` or `"custom-class"`.
 - **style**: Optional.
 Additional inline CSS styles for the button.
-- **condition**: Optional.
+- **enabledCondition**: Optional.
 A function that determines whether the button should be displayed for a given row.
   - **rowData** parameter: The row data object (null for header buttons).
   - Returns `true` if the button should be visible; `false` otherwise.
 - **conditionFailHide**: Optional.
 Controls behavior when `condition` returns false.